THIS IS PRESCRIBED FIRE AWARENESS WEEK: JANUARY 23-29, 2022

 Don’t miss out on news and events!
 Sign up for the regular email updates!
 Send an email to Chris at firstname.lastname@example.org to be added to the email listserv.
 Florida Land Steward email updates are sent once a week or every other week and include the latest calendar of workshops, tours and other events; a link to the current issue of this quarterly newsletter; updates on cost-share and other assistance programs, opportunities, and resources; and other stewardship related news and information.

-See our Events Calendar and News page for upcoming events, webinars, webinar and event materials, and the latest news on assistance programs and other opportunities and information.
+See our Events Calendar and News page for upcoming events, webinars, webinar and event materials.

 ACCESS THE QUARTERLY FLORIDA LAND STEWARD NEWSLETTER ONLINE